ShenLab/CNV-Espresso/README.md

 ## Utilities
 We will release the following auxiliary functions in the near future.
-- Plot read depth signal before and after GC normlization
+- Plot read depth signal before and after GC normalization
 - Merge results from multiple CNV callers

 ## Contact